eclipse/vorto/docs/tutorials/create_mapping_pipeline.md

 	  "enabled": true,
 	  "device-id": "4712",
 	  "defaults" : {
-	  	"vorto" : "vorto.private.aedelmann:SensorTwo:1.0.0",
+	  	"vorto" : "<your_namespace>:SensorTwo:1.0.0",
 	  	"content-type" : "text/csv"
 	  }
 	}
 ```

 **Finally!** We are all set to start sending the same data as in **step 2** using `mosquitto_pub`.
-In order to test this, you should now turn off the geolocation app, as we want to see the output log in the Middleware Spring Boot appication this time.
-You should be able to see the normalized payload with the exact same structure for both sensor types.
+You should be able to see the normalized payload with the exact same structure for both sensor types in the Vorto Middleware [monitoring logs](http://localhost:8080/#/monitoring).

 <img src="../images/tutorials/decouple_tutorial/normalized.png" />